akka/akka/akka-docs/src/main/paradox/coexisting.md

 * spawn and supervise typed child from untyped parent, and opposite
 * watch typed from untyped, and opposite

-In the Scala examples the `akka.actor` package is aliased to `untyped`.
-The Java examples use fully quaified class names for the untyped classes.
+@scala[In the examples the `akka.actor` package is aliased to `untyped`.] @java[The examples use fully qualified class names for the untyped classes to distinguish between typed and untyped classes with the same name.]

 Scala
 :  @@snip [UntypedWatchingTypedSpec.scala]($akka$/akka-actor-typed-tests/src/test/scala/docs/akka/typed/coexistence/UntypedWatchingTypedSpec.scala) { #import-alias }